2008 United States House of Representatives elections in Michigan: District 1

+Predictions

 District 2

 Pete Hoekstra, a conservative incumbent and ranking Republican on the House Intelligence Committee, was challenged by Democrat Fred Johnson, Libertarian Dan Johnson (campaign website) and U.S. Taxpayers Party candidate Ronald Graeser.
 The district is centered on Michigan's West Shoreline and includes the cities of Muskegon and Holland.

-CQ Politics rating: Safe Republican.
+Predictions

 District 3

 Incumbent Vern Ehlers was re-elected.
 The district trends Republican and is centered on Grand Rapids.
 Ehlers was challenged by Democrat Henry Sanchez and Libertarian Erwin Haas.

-CQ Politics rating: Safe Republican.
+Predictions

 District 4

 Republican David Lee Camp was reelected.
 He was by challenged by Democrat Andrew Concannon, Libertarian Allitta Hren, and U.S. Taxpayer Party candidate John Emerick.
 This large district stretches from Owosso in the east central part of the state to Traverse City to the extreme northwest part of the Lower Peninsula.

-CQ Politics rating: Safe Republican.
+Predictions

 District 5

 Democrat Dale Kildee ran for re-election in 2008.
 The Flint area congressman has served for over 30 years.
 His district (covering Flint, Saginaw, Bay City and part of the western part of The Thumb) is strongly Democratic.
 Petitions were circulated for Democratic state senator John Gleason to challenge Kildee, but Gleason decided not to run.
 Kildee is challenged on by Republican candidate by Matt Sawicki of Bay City, Libertarian candidate Leonard Schwartz and Green Party candidate Ken Mathenia of Grand Blanc.

-CQ Politics rating: Safe Democrat.
+Predictions

 District 6

 Republican Fred Upton had three opponents, Democrat Don Cooney, Green Edward Pinkney and Libertarian Greg Merle.
 The sixth district covers the southwest corner of lower Michigan.

-CQ Politics rating: Safe Republican.
+Predictions

 District 7

 The seventh district covers the middle part of southern lower Michigan.
 Republican incumbent Tim Walberg faced State Senate Minority Leader and Democratic nominee Mark Schauer, Libertarian Ken Proctor, Green Lynn Meadows and independent Sharon Reiner.
-CQ Politics forecast the race as 'No Clear Favorite'.

 Walberg was elected in 2006 with a surprisingly thin 49.9% of the vote, despite outspending Democratic opponent Sharon Reiner 20:1.
 This made Walberg a top target for defeat in 2008 by the Democratic Congressional Campaign Committee.
 Schauer defeated Renier in the August 5 primary, after which Renier ran in the general election as a write-in candidate with no party affiliation.